 - Computerized combination system

 With amazing features such as 240 built-in stitches and 138 built-in embroidery designs, the Brother SE1900 is suited for both professional and household use.

 On top of that, it also features an LCD color touchscreen that helps you pick out what you want and edit it according to your needs, so you can get creative as well.

 However, there’s a minor fault.
 This model can get a little inconsistent at times, so you’ll have to be careful if you’re rush stitching.

 - Touchscreen display

 - Custom stitch

 5. Brother SE600 Computerized Embroidery Machine

 Brother SE600 is another excellent product by Brother, which provides not only outstanding value for the money you pay but also beats many computerized embroidery machines, which are quite more expensive than this is.

-With an easy to use touch-enabled display, you can conveniently view your designs before actually executing them, which makes things quite easy, especially for the beginners.
+With an easy-to-use touch-enabled display, you can conveniently view your designs before actually executing them, which makes things quite easy, especially for beginners.